mikerhodes/ai-codeexplorer/README.md

 `codeexplorer` can be run direct from the GitHub repository using:

 ```
-uv run --isolated \
+uv run \
+    --isolated \
     --with git+https://github.com/mikerhodes/ai-codeexplorer \
     codeexplorer \
-    -p anthropic \
+    --provider anthropic \
     --allow-edits \
+    --chat \
-    -t "Please update the README for this project" \
+    --task "Please update the README for this project" \
     .
 ```